 Graduate School Ceremony

-The Graduate School ceremony keynote speaker is Cary Smith, who is in his first year as principal of Greeley Central High School but also begins his nineteenth year at the Castle.
+The Graduate School ceremony keynote speaker was Cary Smith, who is in his first year as principal of Greeley Central High School but also begins his nineteenth year at the Castle.
 He and his wife with their two children have lived in Greeley for the past 26 years both working for District 6 the entire time.
 Overall, Smith begins his thirty-first year in education.
 He has taught in a prison, in the People's Republic of China — he might be the only person to ever hit a golf ball off the Great Wall of China — and in California prior to moving to Colorado.

-The undergraduate keynote speaker is Brian Davidson, M.D., who is an alumnus of UNC’s Department of Chemistry.
+The undergraduate keynote speaker was Brian Davidson, M.D., who is an alumnus of UNC’s Department of Chemistry.
 He currently serves as president of SCL Health St. Mary’s Medical Center in Grand Junction.
 St. Mary’s is the largest hospital between Denver and Salt Lake City, providing tertiary care for the majority of western Colorado and eastern Utah.
 He completed medical school and residency training in anesthesiology at the University of Colorado Health Sciences Center.
 Dr. Davidson completed a healthcare administration fellowship at University of Colorado Anschutz Medical Campus and earned an MBA from the University of Colorado Denver.

-The undergraduate student speaker is Hannah Beebe, who is double majoring in English Liberal and Communication Studies.
+The undergraduate student speaker was Hannah Beebe, who double majored in English Liberal and Communication Studies.
 She strives to be a ray of positivity in the lives of those around her.
 Beebe has served as president of Sigma Tau Delta, the International English Honor Society on campus for the last two semesters.
 She has received multiple scholarships for her academic achievements, is graduating Summa Cum Laude and known by her peers as the person to ask when they need help or advice.
 She is thrilled to be representing the class of fall 2018.

 About UNC's Fall 2018 Graduating Class: